2018 visit by Recep Tayyip Erdoğan to Germany: DiTiB mosque inauguration

 After having met with Armin Laschet at the Airport of Cologne, Erdoğan inaugurated the central mosque of the Turkish-Islamic Union for Religious Affairs (DİTİB).
-The inauguration was planned to be held in attendance of thousands of attendees but the DİTİB failed to provide a security concept for the event and therefore Cologne prohibitted a public inauguration and only permitted one with invited guests.
-Colognes Mayor Henriette Reker lamented that the mosque was not officially inaugurated before as the mosque was already in use also before Erdogans visit.
-She complained that with this belated inauguration, the DİTİB revealed that it was an extension of Erdogans influence and not interested in a cooperation with German institutions.
+The inauguration was planned to be held in attendance of thousands of attendees but the DİTİB failed to provide a security concept for the event and therefore Cologne prohibited a public inauguration and only permitted one with guests.
+Colognes Mayor Henriette Reker lamented that the mosque was not officially inaugurated before as the mosque was already in use also before Erdogan's visit.
+She complained that with this belated inauguration, the DİTİB revealed that it was an extension of Erdogan's influence and not interested in cooperation with German institutions.

 Aftermath

-Returned to Turkey, Erdoğan lauded the hosts Angela Merkel and Franz-Walter Steinmeier and suggested their visit to Turkey in 2019.
-But he also recalled that during the state banquet Steinmeier had pointed to his concerns over the human rights situation in Turkey which led Erdoğan to also accuse Germany that it protected terrorists referring to members of the Turkish opposition living in Germany.
-Further he demanded the extradition of 136 people, who according to Erdoğan where terrorists.
+Returned to Turkey, Erdoğan lauded the hosts Angela Merkel and Frank-Walter Steinmeier and suggested their visit to Turkey in 2019.
+But he also recalled that during the state banquet, Steinmeier had pointed to his concerns over the human rights situation in Turkey which led Erdoğan to also accuse Germany that it protected terrorists referring to members of the Turkish opposition living in Germany.
+Further, he demanded the extradition of 136 people, who according to Erdoğan were terrorists.